War Memorial Stadium (Arkansas): History

-War Memorial Stadium was designed by architect Bruce R. Anderson with construction finished in 1947 at the cost of $1.2 million.
+War Memorial Stadium was designed by architect Burks & Anderson with construction finished in 1947 at the cost of $1.2 million.
 Initial seating capacity was 31,075.
 On September 19, 1948, the stadium was formally dedicated by former Arkansas Razorback and Medal of Honor recipient Maurice Britt.
 Britt dedicated the stadium to "the memory of her native sons and daughters who have given so much that we might have our freedom."
 Following the dedication ceremony, the first game at the stadium commenced, where the Arkansas Razorbacks defeated the Abilene Christian Wildcats by a score of 40–6.

 Other early college football contests included Philander Smith College, Ouachita Baptist College, and Arkansas Tech as well as the predecessors of the University of Arkansas Little Rock, University of Arkansas Pine Bluff, University of Arkansas Monticello, and University of Central Arkansas.
 The stadium hosted the Delta Classic from 2006 to 2012, an annual football game between the University of Arkansas at Pine Bluff Golden Lions and other Historically Black Colleges & Universities.
 The Arkansas State Red Wolves, Hendrix College, and Arkansas Baptist College have also played there in the past.

 War Memorial Stadium hosted three professional football games in the years immediately following its opening.
 The Los Angeles Rams and Philadelphia Eagles played on September 10, 1949 and again on September 1, 1951.
 The Eagles also competed with the Detroit Lions in the stadium on August 23, 1952.

 War Memorial Stadium has added numerous improvements to the stadium and to the playing field.
 A complete lighting system and an AstroTurf surface were installed for the 1970 season.
 A new artificial surface was installed in 1974 and also again prior to the 1984 season, before a returning to natural grass field in 1994.
 Artificial turf was reinstalled prior to the 2002 season when AstroPlay was installed.
 A new scoreboard and video screen were added prior to the 2005 football season and the field was later upgraded to field turf in 2006.

 Renovations to the club facility and press box began on December 14, 2009, following the 4A Arkansas Activities Association high school football championship game.
 The renovations cost approximately $7.3 million and was completed in August 2010.
 The renovations also included the Sports Media Legends Wall of Honor, honoring Arkansas sports journalists that distinguished themselves in their careers and have made contributions to the stadium and to the sport.